 Abu Camp, located along the western edge of the Delta, has a particular reputation for its elephant safaris, which take anywhere from 1 to 3 days among its 7 herds of local elephants.

 The elephants here are very used to humans, and so Abu Camp is the bet place to go and see the elephants as they go about their daily routines – whether they’re taking a leisurely stroll, scavenging food, or playing in the Delta, you’ll be able to stroll right alongside them!
 Many of the local elephants have even been tamed and trained to serve as riding animals – truly, there is no safari quite as exhilarating as traveling around on the back of an enormous African elephant!

 The Scene: South Africa

 Africa’s most popular tourist destination, known for both its spectacular wilderness (including Kruger National Park, Africa’s #1 game park and home to all of the “Big 5” game species) as well as its sprawling, westernized cities (charming Cape Town to the west, the major cultural metropolis of Johannesburg inland, and coastal Durban – in many respects, Africa’s version of Miami).

-Many modern cryptozoologists believe that Mamlambo is actually a surviving Mosasaur, which is a species of giant marine reptile that lived alongside the dinosaurs – and presumably went extinct when they did.
+Many modern cryptozoologists believe that Mamlambo is a surviving Mosasaur, a species of giant marine reptile that lived alongside the dinosaurs – and presumably went extinct when they did.

 But there’s an upside to catching the Mamlambo, aside from just having an amazing story to tell: like a leprechaun, it is said that anyone who captures this “goddess of the rivers” will be gifted tremendous riches and good luck for life if they set her free.